HosseinNaseran/Converter/README.md

 ---

-> **Note:** Both methods work completely offline (after the initial load for the Pages version).
-All image processing stays on your device — nothing is ever sent to a server.
+> **Note:** All image processing happens locally on your device.
+No images are uploaded or sent to any server.
 ## Usage

 1. Click the upload button and choose an image.